alexmolas/alexmolas.github.io/_posts/2023-07-15-nobody-cares-about-your-blog.md

 - It's cool to maintain a blog, even it's only from the technical perspective.
 The feeling of complete ownership over something is really fulfilling, even if it's just some bytes on a remote server in this ethereal world.
 - You can say whatever the fuck you want.
 It's your blog, you don't need to follow any rules.
 I just cursed and you can't do nothing about it, because this is my blog and I do what I want.
 This will give you a sense of freedom that's really cool imho.

 PS.
 I was just about to publish this post, and then I started to think "why should I publish this text?
-Who is going to loose their time to read this crap?", but you know what?
+Who is going to waste their time to read this crap?", but you know what?
 I just don't care what you think, here's my post and you can do nothing about it :)

 ---